Last updated 13th September, 2023

-In this price guide, you'll find an average cost for decking installer, composite decking materials and overall installation costs per square metre.
+In this composite decking prices guide, you'll find an average cost for decking installer, composite decking materials and overall installation costs per square metre.
+Overall you should expect to pay around £1,600 .

-For all the information on composite decking prices, check out the article below!
+For all the information on a composite decking installation cost, check out the article below!

 Installing composite decking is a popular choice for homeowners who want to achieve that natural aesthetic of wooden decking but don't want to keep up with the maintenance of it.